Skip to content

 About The Last Hill:

+The Last Hill is the incredible untold story of one Ranger battalion’s heroism and courage in WWII.
 Castle Hill, the imposing 1320-foot mini-mountain the American Rangers simply called Hill 400, was the gateway to a desperate Nazi Germany.
-For Supreme Allied Commander Gen. Dwight Eisenhower, there was only one solution: Call in Rudder's Rangers.
-Of the 130 special operators who stormed, captured, and held the hill that December day, only 16 remained to stagger back down its frozen slopes.
-The Last Hill is replete with unforgettable action and characters?a rich and detailed saga of what the survivors of the 2nd Ranger Battalion would remember as “our longest day.”
+Several entire American divisions had already been repulsed by the last hill's dug-in defenders.
+For Supreme Allied Commander General Dwight Eisenhower, there was only one solution: Call in Rudder's Rangers, the most elite and experienced attack unit in the US Army.
+Of the 130 special operators who stormed, captured, and held the hill that December day in 1944, only 16 remained to stagger back down its frozen slopes.
+This is their story.

-TOM CLAVIN is a #1 New York Times bestselling author and has worked as a newspaper editor, magazine writer, TV and radio commentator, and a reporter for The New York Times.
+TOM CLAVIN is a bestselling author of twenty-five nonfiction books on American and military history, sports, and entertainment.
+He previously worked as a newspaper editor and writer, including for the New York Times for fifteen years, and as a writer for such magazines as Smithsonian and Men’s Journal.
 He has received awards from the Society of Professional Journalists, Marine Corps Heritage Foundation, and National Newspaper Association.
 His books include the bestselling Frontier Lawmen trilogy: Wild Bill, Dodge City, and Tombstone, and Blood and Treasure with Bob Drury.
 Visit his website at tomclavin.com

 Want an autographed copy?
 The Hickory Stick Bookshop of Washington will be present at the event to sell copies of The Last Hill and other Clavin books.